bigcommerce/stencil-cli/CONTRIBUTING.md

 ### Release stencil-cli

-In order to release stencil-cli you should first use the `Squash and merge` option on GitHub, This step is important for generating the `CHANGELOG.md` file with the PR link attached (if not using `Squash and merge`, the changes will be logged only with links to the commits).
-After the changes are merged to master, pull the latest to your local environment, run `gulp release` and follow the prompts.
+In order to release stencil-cli you should create a release PR to master branch with updated `CHANGELOG.md` and versions.
+After PR is merged, you should go to https://github.com/bigcommerce/stencil-cli/releases/new, create a tag and describe the release.
+Click `Publish` and Github Actions will publish new version to npm.

 ## Styleguides